Alyssa Ube

-Alyssa Jane Amor Ube (born August 5, 1998) is a Filipino footballer who plays as a midfielder for UP Fighting Maroons women's football team and the Philippines women's national team.
+Alyssa Jane Amor Ube (born August 5, 1998) is a Filipino professional footballer who plays as a midfielder for PFF Women's League club Stallion Laguna and the Philippines women's national team.

 International career

 Philippines

 Ube received her first senior call-up for the Philippines in the 2022 AFC Women's Asian Cup qualifiers.
 She made her senior international debut in a 2–1 win against Hong Kong.